tzhang479/STAT-433-HW1/README.md

 ![](README_files/figure-gfm/unnamed-chunk-4-3.png)<!-- -->

 There is a pattern.
+As we can see in the first graph, there is a negative relationship for the number of canceled in a year (there are 360 days since I make 30 days per month.)
 As we can see in the graph, there is a positive relationship between average delay and the proportion of canceled flights.